emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     managed by the MPS, each thread must execute such code inside a call to :c:func:`mps_tramp`.

-    Since version 1.111, this is not required on any of operating systems supported by the MPS.
+    Starting with version 1.111, this is not required on any operating system supported by the MPS.

 .. index::